 A person who decides to embark on reducing or eliminating medications may already be in a somewhat fragile condition.
 It is important to provide adequate care before, during, and after the tapering process to ensure overall and sustainable success in their journey.

 Some of the reactions during withdrawal from lorazepam can be extreme and tend to worsen in relation to dosage, how long a person was taking the drug, the person’s overall health, and age, which is a particularly important factor to consider.
 Elderly persons may be particularly vulnerable to extreme side effects and adverse reactions when stopping lorazepam.
 Therefore, we must proceed gently and attentively throughout the process 1

 These and other symptoms can be more extreme if getting off lorazepam has been done too quickly.
 These horrific symptoms often include both physiological and mental distress and discomfort.

 Is Lorazepam Addictive?

-The answer is a resounding “YES” according to independent researchers as well as the FDA.2 Often, original symptoms such as insomnia or anxiety will return and even worsen while taking benzodiazepines which leads a person to feel they need more of the drug for relief.
+Although the vast majority of prescriptions for lorazepam come from trusted GPs, the answer is a resounding “YES” according to independent researchers as well as the FDA.2 Often, original symptoms such as insomnia or anxiety will return and even worsen while taking benzodiazepines which leads a person to feel they need more of the drug for relief.
 A person who is desperate for relief will often choose to continue the drug rather than force themselves to endure a torturous and debilitating condition.
-Pain is the biggest driver of addiction and dependence on benzodiazepine drugs.3
+Pain, both physical and psychological, is the biggest driver of addiction and dependence on benzodiazepine drugs.3

 WARNING: NEVER ATTEMPT STOPPING LORAZEPAM ABRUPTLY AS TO DO SO MAY CAUSE BENZODIAZEPINE INJURY.